NickLaMuro/manageiq-db_backup-tests/README.md

 * **`Aws::S3::Errors::RequestTimeTooSkewed`**

-  You might get this if your VM has been turned on in between shutting of your laptop lid, or other causes.
+  You might get this if your VM has been turned on in between shutting of your laptop lid, or other causes (the VMs are setup to re-sync the internal clock on resume).

   Best to just restart the VMs with a `vagrant halt && vagrant up`